Benares (film)

-Benares is a Mauritius movie directed and written by Barlen Pyamootoo, and released on 29 March 2006 (France).
+Benares is a 2005 Mauritian movie directed and written by Barlen Pyamootoo, and released on 29 March 2006 (France).
 With the film, Pyamootoo became the first Mauritian filmmaker to use Mauritian Creole in a film.
+An adaptation of the book of the same name, the film is inspired by the Hollywood film Stranger Than Paradise (1984).

 Plot

 Two young men who travelled around Mauritius of which they meet two interesting ladies who had them entertained.